The Spark Selects series features a monthly article from one of our team members.

 Creating the image is done with computer vision and machine learning algorithms.
 Computer vision is the AI's ability to interpret and understand digital images.
 This is usually done by first breaking down the image into pixels and then analysing each individually.

 Machine learning algorithms are used to create the final image.
 These algorithms take the data from the computer vision analysis and generate an image that looks similar to the description.

 What are the potential applications for Image Generation AI?

-The applications for this technology are vast.
+The applications of this technology are vast.
 With Image Generation AI, we can generate realistic images of people, places, things that don’t exist yet, and even imaginary creatures.
 This can speed up the pipeline in several types of businesses.

-Here are just a few examples of industries where image generation AI can be applied:
+Here are just a few examples of industries where image-generation AI can be applied: